OWASP/wstg/document/4-Web_Application_Security_Testing/04-Authentication_Testing/01-Testing_for_Credentials_Transported_over_an_Encrypted_Channel.md

 ## Summary

-Testing for credentials transport is verifying that the user's authentication data is transferred via an encrypted channel to avoid being intercepted.
+Testing for credentials transport verifies that web applications encrypt authentication data in transit.
+This encryption prevents attackers from taking over accounts by [sniffing network traffic](https://owasp.org/www-community/attacks/Man-in-the-middle_attack).
 Web applications use [HTTPS](https://tools.ietf.org/html/rfc2818) to encrypt information in transit for both client to server and server to client communications.
-Interactions with a web application can transfer credentials in several ways, including the following:
+A client can send or receive authentication data during the following interactions:

 1. A client sends a credential to request login
-2. The server responds to a successful login with a session token
+2. The server responds to a successful login with a [session token](https://cheatsheetseries.owasp.org/cheatsheets/Session_Management_Cheat_Sheet.html#session-id-properties)
-3. An authenticated client sends a [session token](https://cheatsheetseries.owasp.org/cheatsheets/Session_Management_Cheat_Sheet.html#session-id-properties) to request sensitive information from the web site
+3. An authenticated client sends a session token to request sensitive information from the web site
 4. A client sends a token to the web site if they [forgot their password](https://cheatsheetseries.owasp.org/cheatsheets/Forgot_Password_Cheat_Sheet.html)

 Failure to encrypt any of these credentials in transit allows attackers with network sniffing tools to steal the user's account.
 The attacker could sniff traffic directly using [Wireshark](https://www.wireshark.org) or similar tools, or they could set up a proxy to capture HTTP requests.
 Therefore any sensitive data should be encrypted in transit.